nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 * Extensive mixing of cases across Turkey following repeated travel-related introductions
 * At least 5 local transmission chains in the Czech Republic, mostly likely due to repeated introductions from Western Europe
 * At least 11 separate introductions to Poland
-* Early samples from Hungary, Latvia, Poland, Slovakia and Slovenia
+* Early samples from Hungary, Latvia, Slovakia and Slovenia
 ```